Skip to content Skip to footer

 From a practical perspective, you’ll want to ensure that your bed is as comfortable as can be.
 That means finding a mattress that will help your posture, soft blankets to wrap yourself up in, and the right pillows to rest your head on.

-And then, moving onto sleep hygiene tips, you’ll want to remove any technology from the room, which will help when creating the perfect bedtime routine.
-As previously mentioned, studies found that using electronic devices during bedtime, such as televisions or phones, directly impacts sleep quality, contributing to poor sleep hygiene.
+And then, you’ll want to remove any technology from the room, which will help when creating the perfect bedtime routine.
+As previously mentioned, studies found that using electronic devices during bedtime, such as televisions or phones, which directly impacts the quality of your sleep.

 There are also studies that analysed how multi-functional bedrooms might affect good sleep hygiene.
 The results suggested that people much prefer to use their bedrooms for just sleep, rather than also working, reading, or watching television, and their sleep improved as a result.

-While the majority of sleep hygiene advice is concerned with what you do at night, your daily behaviours and habits could also be contributing to poor sleep hygiene.
+While the majority of advice is concerned with what you do at night, your daily behaviours and habits could also be contributing to poor sleep hygiene.